opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/resource_monitoring/why_is_my_linux_ecs_running_slowly.rst

    Identify the processes leading to high bandwidth or CPU usage.

+2. Troubleshooting

-2. TroubleshootingCheck whether the processes are malicious and handle the issue accordingly.
+   Check whether the processes are malicious and handle the issue accordingly.

    -  If the processes are not malicious, optimize their programs or modify ECS specifications.
    -  If the processes are malicious, use a third-party tool to automatically stop the processes or manually stop them.